Paoxlan/Paoxlan/README.md

 # Hi!

 <p>
-  I'm Patrik, also known as Paoxlan online.
-A 20-year-old developer that <b>loves</b> coding.
+  I'm Patrik, a 20-year-old developer that <b>loves</b> coding.
 I primarly do back-end development.

   Most of my contributions are private, hence there isn't much here.
 </p>